Strawberry picking is over for the 2023 season, join us again in April of 2024!

 Wrenn's Farm is a third generation family farm that has been in business for 50+ years.
-Beginning in 2020, the farm's focus is on growing strawberries and cut flowers for the local community.
+We focus on growing strawberries and cut flowers for the local community.
 We want to continue to improve our small business in order to be a part of the eastern North Carolina farming community for many years to come.

 Follow us on Facebook and Instagram for regular updates from the farm!